stente3/ReactTrivia/README.md

 # ReactTrivia
 ReactTrivia is a captivating web page dedicated to showcasing fascinating 'Fun facts about React.'
+This project is inspired by a challenge extracted from the renowned 'React' course on Scrimba.
+Our minimalist website features a sleek navigation bar adorned with a distinctive logo.
+The centerpiece is a compelling title that beckons visitors to explore the captivating world of React through an engaging list of intriguing facts.
+Join us on ReactTrivia and expand your knowledge while enjoying an interactive journey into the depths of React.